openplanetary/openplanetary.github.io/_drafts/matisse2ps.md

 image:
 ---

-##MATISSE opens to PlanetServer queries
+##New MATISSE tasks: PlanetServer queries and VIR-Vesta advanced data

 [MATISSE] (http://openplanetary.co/blog/tools/matisse.html) is generally known for its capabilities in visualizing data coming from minor bodies (especially those irregularly shaped such as the comet 67P Churyumov-Gerasimenko), but the modular structure behind it makes it a versatile instrument useful [for the OpenPlanetary scopes] (http://openplanetary.co/blog/community/why-openplanetary.html).

 An update of the tool has been indeed recently released, with the addition of the possibility of querying external hyperspectral Martian data directly from PlanetServer [1-3].
-The data is stored in the array database Rasdaman capable of using WCPS (Web Coverage Processing Service) queries, a SQL-like language allowing to directly process an image-cube, and in this case NASA MRO-CRISM infrared data are used<sup>1</sup>.
+The data is stored in the array database Rasdaman capable of using WCPS (Web Coverage Processing Service) queries, a SQL-like language allowing to directly process an image-cube, and in this case NASA MRO-CRISM infrared data are used[<sup>1</sup>].

 Therefore, from now on, using MATISSE it would be possible to make a WCPS query to CRISM data stored in PlanetServer and then analyse them exploiting capabilities of both PlanetServer and MATISSE, for example making use of spectral parameters.
 These parameters could either be known literature ones (i.e., CRISM products such as OLINDEX3, LCPINDEX2, HCPINDEX2, BD1900_2 [4]) or user-made: once an observation has been selected the user can combine up to four spectral channels to create one parameter.
 MATISSE allows it in the following way: